ilopez64/dotfiles/README.md

 Feel free to add other suggestions and I may implement them.

-I have a job, but every penny I get from followers or subscribers is more incentive to perfect what I'm doing.
-You can donate to me at [https://paypal.me/LukeMSmith](https://paypal.me/LukeMSmith).
-Donations are earmarked for whatever the donator wants, usually to go to funds for buying new equipment for the [YouTube channel](https://youtube.com/c/LukeSmithxyz).

 # "Dependencies" and programs used

-The programs I use here are always changing, but luckily you can just look at the installation list for [LARBS](http://larbs.xyz) here:

 + [List of programs installed by LARBS, including optional packages](https://github.com/LukeSmithxyz/LARBS/blob/master/progs.csv)